We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 It’s possible for a ring to cause pain and swelling or get stuck.

 Since Eddie is made of silicone, it’s likely easier to remove than a metal ring.
-Additionally, Eddie is U-shaped with a band going across the bottom, making it easier to take off (compared with a circular band).
+Additionally, Eddie is U-shaped with a band going across the bottom.
+This makes it easier to take off than a circular band.

 Still, if you’re using an ED constriction device and it gets stuck, do not try to cut it off yourself.
 Seek medical assistance right away.

 Eddie by Giddy has an average satisfaction rating on the customer review site Trustpilot.

 Many complaints concern sizing (too big and too small).
 It seems securing the right size makes all the difference in whether the product will work properly.
 It may take some resizing to achieve your goals.

 It’s also worth mentioning that the device will stretch out over time, so you’ll need to replace yours after a few months.

 Amazon reviewers are split, with most of the ratings being either 1 or 5 stars.
-One Amazon reviewer noted that the device works, but he found the replacement bands pricey.
+One Amazon reviewer notes that the device works, but he finds the replacement bands pricey.

 If you order the device on the manufacturer’s website, you get free shipping, a 30-day return period if you’re unhappy with the product (fees apply), and free resizing if you select the wrong size.